Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: Introduction

 At these parameter values, the three-dimensional motion given by the Lorenz equations (1) converges almost always onto its famous butterfly-shaped strange attractor.
 Although this is easily seen to be the case by running any ODE solver, there is no analytical proof for it.

-In the seventies, a simpler dynamical system called the geometric Lorenz model, was developed \cite{Guckenheimer1979,1977OriginAndStructure}.
-The geometric model shares by design much of the characteristics of the equations, as it also displays a butterfly-shaped strange attractor.
-At the same time, the geometric model is susceptible to analytic study and it can be proven to be chaotic in a specific sense. i.e., one can prove both geometric properties on the shape of the attractor and the orbits within it, and statistical properties about the rate in which orbits are ``mixed".
-For example, the attractor has a central limit theorem \cite{HollandMelbourne2007} and exponential decay of correlations \cite{AraujoMelbourne2016}.
-The periodic orbits in the geometric model, which are called ``Lorenz knots'', have been studied topologically by Williams \cite{Williams1979} and Birman and Williams \cite{BirmanWilliams:KnottedOrbitsI} (see also \cite{Dehornoy2011Noeds, BirmanKofmantwist}) and have a number of surprising knot properties.
+In the seventies, a simpler dynamical system called the geometric Lorenz model, was developed \cite{1977OriginAndStructure, Guckenheimer1979}.
+The geometric model shares by design much of the characteristics of the equations, and also displays a butterfly-shaped strange attractor.
+At the same time, the geometric model is susceptible to analytic study and it can be proven to be chaotic in a specific sense. i.e., one can prove both geometric properties on the shape of the attractor and the orbits within it, and statistical properties about the mixing rate, for example, the attractor has a central limit theorem \cite{HollandMelbourne2007} and exponential decay of correlations \cite{AraujoMelbourne2016}.
+The knots that appear as periodic orbits in the geometric model, called ``Lorenz knots'', have been studied topologically by Williams \cite{Williams1979} and Birman and Williams \cite{BirmanWilliams:KnottedOrbitsI} (see also \cite{Dehornoy2011Noeds, BirmanKofmantwist}) and have a number of surprising knot properties.

 In 1998 Steve Smale compiled a list of 18 major unsolved problems in mathematics ~\cite{smaleproblems}, many of which are still unresolved.
 His 14th problem asks whether the Lorenz system at the classical parameters given above can be proven to be equivalent to the geometric model.
 This has been answered by Warwick Tucker \cite{Tucker1999}, via a rigorous numerical proof.
 Tucker's proof implies in particular that the Lorenz equations indeed possess a butterfly strange attractor.